-The following table sets forth the aggregate fees billed for professional services rendered by the independent external auditors, PwC, for the fiscal years 2023 and 2022, respectively:
+The following table sets forth the aggregate fees billed for professional services rendered by the independent external auditors, PwC, for the fiscal years 2024 and 2023, respectively:

-2023 \$(000'S) 2022 \$(000's)
+2024 \$(000'S) 2023 \$(000'S)

-Audit fees (1) 9,687 8,937
+Audit fees (1) 10,129 9,711

-Audit-related fees (2) 1,424 778
+Audit-related fees (2) 1,486 1,424

-Tax-related fees (3) 81 87
+Tax-related fees (3) 1,584 81

-All other fees (4) 2,654 2,547
+All other fees (4) 2,280 2,654

-Total fees 13,846 12,349
+Total fees 15,479 13,870

-- Audit fees include fees for services related to the audit of the Company's consolidated financial statements, including its subsidiaries.
-Audit fees also include fees for services related to the review of quarterly reports, the interpretation of accounting and financial reporting standards and auditor involvement with regulatory filings. - (2) Audit-related fees include fees for French translation services associated with the Company's financial and regulatory filings, specified procedures and for the audits of pension plans and charitable foundations. - (3) Tax-related fees include fees for tax compliance services.
-The Company was also billed \$1,283,000 in 2022 for work engaged in 2021, prior to PwC becoming the Company's auditor which is not included in the fees above. - (4) All other fees include permissible advisory and support services for ongoing project work commenced prior to PwC becoming the Company's auditor.
+- (1) Audit fees include fees for services related to the audit of the Company's consolidated financial statements, including its subsidiaries.
+Audit fees also include fees for services related to the review of quarterly reports, the interpretation of accounting and financial reporting standards and auditor involvement with regulatory filings.
+The company was billed an extra \$24,000 for work completed in 2023, which was subsequently added to the 2023 audit fees and overall total. - (2) Audit-related fees include fees for French translation services associated with the Company's financial and regulatory filings and for the audits of pension plans and charitable foundations. - (3) Tax-related fees include fees for tax compliance services.
+The Company was also billed \$1,500,000 in 2024 for work performed in 2021 prior to PwC's appointment as external auditors. - (4) All other fees include permissible advisory and support services for ongoing project work.